brimurphy/sccoaches/README.md

 > The Footer has links to their social media pages and a google maps link to help locating the gym.
 It also contains a small navagation menu made with some icons.
 >
 > The Navbar and Footer are replicated on each page.
+>
+> **Update** Navbar in screens 991px or less fixed to top of viewport, user issue of flagged that pages were long in smaller screens and access to a navagation would be of benefit.

 ![Homepage](assets/images/readme-img/homepage-nav.png) ![Homepage](assets/images/readme-img/homepage-about.png)